 Watsky: I mean, a confusion and a terror about living and mortality has always been the driving force behind all my work.
 And if there's anything that I'm trying to get across, it's how little I know, how much I think that a person to exist in this world needs to rationalize their existence just to get through a day.
 And you know, we don't even know what we are and yet we're able to stumble our way through life and through a week and through a month.
-And yet, under the surface, at least for me, in every moment there's this feeling of like "What is going on?" at all times.
+And yet, under the surface, at least for me, in every moment there's this feeling of like “What is going on?” at all times.
 Like I know as you get older, you get better at pushing those thoughts to the back of your mind.
-But I don't wanna get better at pushing those thoughts to the back of mind.
+But I don't wanna get better at pushing those thoughts to the back of my mind.
 I think that even though you're growing older and getting better at existing, you're also getting worse at examining and seeing wonder in things and realizing how bizarre daily life really is.

 Bouncing off my bedroom walls since I was hecka small

 We're every age at once and tucked inside ourselves